najoungkim/najoungkim.github.io/index.md

 title: Home
 ---

-I'm a Faculty Fellow at the Center for Data Science at New York University and a soon-to-be Assistant Professor at the Department of Linguistics at Boston University.
-I was a PhD student in the Cognitive Science department at Johns Hopkins University, advised by Dr. <a href="https://www.microsoft.com/en-us/research/people/psmo/">Paul Smolensky</a> and Dr. <a href="http://sites.krieger.jhu.edu/rawlins/">Kyle Rawlins</a>.
+I'm an Assistant Professor at the <a href="https://ling.bu.edu/">Department of Linguistics</a> and an Affiliated Faculty at the <a href="https://www.bu.edu/cs/">Department of Computer Science</a> at Boston University.
+Previously, I was a Faculty Fellow at the <a href="https://cds.nyu.edu/">Center for Data Science</a> at New York University.
+Even before that, I was a PhD student in the <a href="https://cogsci.jhu.edu/">Department of Cognitive Science</a> at Johns Hopkins University, advised by Dr. <a href="https://www.microsoft.com/en-us/research/people/psmo/">Paul Smolensky</a> and Dr. <a href="http://sites.krieger.jhu.edu/rawlins/">Kyle Rawlins</a>.
 My interests, broadly, are meaning and generalization in human and machine learners.
 I use computational and experimental linguistic methodologies to explore these areas.
 Please refer to the <a href="/publications">Publications</a> section to find out more.

 I have a new "<a href="/students">For students</a>" section for current and prospective students!

 * * *
 ### Updates
+* Jan 2023: Started new job at BU!
 * Dec 2022: Preprint of <a href="assets/files/Kim_Linzen_Smolensky_uncontrolled_lexical_exposure.pdf">Uncontrolled Lexical Exposure Leads to Overestimation of Compositional Generalization in Pretrained Models</a> is out.
 Joint work with Tal Linzen and Paul Smolensky.
 * Dec 2022: Preprint of <a href="https://arxiv.org/abs/2212.10003">(QA)^2: Question Answering with Questionable Assumptions</a> is out on arXiv.
 Joint with Phu Mon Htut, Sam Bowman, and Jackson Petty.
 * Dec 2022: Preprint of <a href="https://arxiv.org/abs/2212.10792">Reconstruction Probing</a> is out on arXiv.
 Joint work with Jatin Khilnani, Alex Warstadt, and Abed Qaddoumi.